 The International Society for Ethnology and Folklore—SIEF—is a pluridisciplinary organization centered in the twin fields of ethnology and folklore (E&F) in their various denominations, within the larger family of anthropological and cultural-historical disciplines.
-Like the fields it represents, SIEF is eclectic and open-minded, promiscuous in its disciplinary relations while keeping faith with its founding values and vision.
+Like the fields it represents, SIEF is eclectic and open-minded, exploratory promiscuous in its disciplinary relations while keeping faith with its founding values and vision.
 Global in its origins, today SIEF operates within an institutional context that is concentrated in but not limited to Europe.

 SIEF provides its members with information on the fields and activities of the society and its working groups.
-Outside its own ranks, the society helps to raise public awareness of the scholarship they bring together and its societal relevance.
+Outside its own ranks, the society helps to raise public awareness of the scholarship they bring together and its societal relevance and public outreach.
 It encourages the use of ethnological knowledge, skills, and perspectives in society at large to inform public opinion and inspire innovative solutions.
 Furthermore, SIEF helps to integrate (post)graduate students and early career scholars into its international fields.
 It promotes the internationalization of higher education in E&F, facilitating cooperation in higher education with a view to sustaining the strength, diversity, and viability of departments and programs.

-SIEF promotes academic freedom and the critical role of scholarship in society.
+SIEF promotes academic and educational freedom and the critical role of scholarship in society.
 Our fields are nothing if they are not international; the important conversations that take us forward are carried out across national borders.
 SIEF helps us to have these conversations.

 Goals and Strategies: What We Do [and what we would like to do]